bandym05/Smart-Blog-Generator-with-Google-Gemini-and-Wikipedia/README.md

 This solution utilizes the Gemini API and Wikipedia to automatically generate a blog post based on a given topic.

 Several processes are automatically initiated as you type your blog title in the Blog Generator Input Field, to get the full blog post out.
-To begin with, the scripting system employs the LangChain to search on Wikipedia and pull out a brief description or summary of the topic.
+To begin with, the scripting system employs a factual search on Wikipedia and pull out a brief description or summary of the topic.
 It also assists in doing a summary which will give a basic understanding of a blog and its essential issues.

 Then, specific Google Generative AI models are used to create various segments of the blog post.
 The generative model is initiated and employed as a basis for the generation of simple and more comprehensive heading related with the blog topic.
 After it, a catchy heading to come up with an interesting introduction that would surely hook the readers and the tone to the blog is set.